Justaz17/learn-software-testing/SODV06002 - Software Testing.md

 ```

 1) Explain what a stub is and why you need to utilize stubs to unit test code.  **(8 Marks)**

+A stub is a piece of code that simulates the behaviour of a component that the system under test depends on.
+For example the component may not be available or may have not been implemented yet.
+It may not be necessary to use a real implementation of the component such as a database or web service in a unit test to test a system or piece of the system/code a stub would be suitable.

-2) Refactor the OvertimeHoursProcessor to make it testable by introducing a layer of indirection to avoid the dependency i.e. write code or pseudocode.
+1) Refactor the OvertimeHoursProcessor to make it testable by introducing a layer of indirection to avoid the dependency i.e. write code or pseudocode.
 You refactoring should include adding an interface which will allow use of a configurable stub in the unit tests.   **(12 Marks)**

-3) Write code or pseudocode for three unit tests to test the business logic in the processOvertimeHours method.
+2) Write code or pseudocode for three unit tests to test the business logic in the processOvertimeHours method.
 Write code or pseudocode for a configurable stub to be used by your tests utilising constructor injection.

 **(13 Marks)**